irons/EMKeychain/README.md

 EMKeychain: A Cocoa Keychain Wrapper
 ====================================

-by Brian Amerige of Extendmac, LLC., 12/15/2007 http://extendmac.com/EMKeychain/
+By Brian Amerige of Extendmac, LLC., 12/15/2007

+http://extendmac.com/EMKeychain/

-© Copyright 2007 Extendmac, LLC.
+&copy; Copyright 2007 Extendmac, LLC.
 All Rights Reserved.

 **Purpose:** To create a cocoa wrapper class (not a bloated framework) to proxy between your application and the unfortunately-carbon based keychain.